 - Finishing Waxes: Unlike cleaning waxes, these are primarily used to simply improve the appearance of your boat.
 While they do not offer a cleaning aspect, they can have a huge impact on the appearance of your boat or paint.
 If your boat is already in great condition, then a finishing wax should do the trick.

 Although you can use car wax on your boat, there are marine waxes that are specifically designed for use on boats or RVs.
 These waxes are designed to enhance the gel coat or LP surfaces that are on your boat.
-They are the best way to get the optimum results for your boat.
+They are the best way to get the optimum results for your boat and maximize luster.

 Are Boats and Cars That Different?